pramodith/Segmentation-using-Weak-Superivison/Readme.md

 Weakly Supervised Semantic Segmentation
 ======================
+## Problem
+The task at hand is to leverage unsupervised learning algorithms to predict if Medical Imagery contains Liver Cells or not.
+The dataset is a private resource and is therefore not shared in this repository.

+## Solution
 Approach : I used a very simple approach based on generating attention maps.
 The idea was based off the paper Discovering Class
 Level Pixels: https://arxiv.org/abs/1707.05821.